A formula for the Euler class of foliations: Previous work on graphs and taut foliations

 In \cite{Lackenby2000}, Lackenby introduced the notion of \emph{taut triangulations} for a $3$-manifold $M$ with nonempty boundary.
 Roughly speaking, a taut triangulation of $M$ is a triangulation of $M-\partial M$ by ideal $3$-simplices with a special angled structure.
 Two faces of each $3$-simplex have normal orientation pointing inward, and the other two have normal orientation pointing outward.
 An edge between two coherently cooriented faces has interior angle $\pi$, otherwise it has zero interior angle.
 It is understood that the glueing map between two taut $3$-simplices must respect their normal orientations.
 Moreover, the total angle around every edge of the triangulation should be $2\pi$.
 See Figure \ref{fig: flattening} left for a local picture of $M$ close to an edge of the triangulation.

 The $2$-skeleton of a taut triangulation yields a branched surface $\mc B$ in $M$.
-Unfortunately, the branched locus of $\mc B$ is not \emph{generic}, i.e. it is not modelled as in Figure \ref{fig: branching models}.
+Unfortunately, the branching locus of $\mc B$ is not \emph{generic}, i.e. it is not modelled as in Figure \ref{fig: branching models}.
 However, as no triple points arise, the branched surface fully carries a lamination $\mc L$.
-Notice that we can flatten $\mc B$ out close to each edge as in Figure \ref{fig: flattening} by introducing a new rectangular sector.
+Notice that we can flatten $\mc B$ out close to each edge by introducing a new rectangular sector (Figure \ref{fig: flattening}).
 After this procedure, the new branched surface still fully carries $\mc L$, and a maw vector field is now well-defined.

 The cusped structure of taut simplices makes the exterior of $\mc B$ a union of product balls.
 In particular, $\mc B$ carries a cooriented foliation that is taut if $M$ is compact (e.g., the graph $G$ defined below can be split into a number of closed transversals intersecting every leaf of the foliation).